The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Mine subsidence occurs when there is shifting, sinking or collapsing of the ground as a result of mines underground.
 When there is movement, it can cause sinkholes, depressions or troughs in the land, which in turn can cause great damage to any structures built on or near it.
-Mine subsidence damage, by definition, is damage caused by a shifting or collapse of the earth from the man-made structure, and not because of a natural occurrence like you might find with an earthquake.
+Mine subsidence damage, by definition, is damage caused by a shifting or collapse of the earth from the human-built structure, and not because of a natural occurrence like you might find with an earthquake.

 Do I need mine subsidence insurance?

-If you live in an area identified by the EPA as an abandoned land mine site, then you should consider adding this coverage.
+If you live in an area identified by the EPA as an abandoned land mine site, you might consider adding this coverage.
 If you are working with a licensed insurance agent, chances are a knowledgeable agent would be familiar with the location of the home and could possibly know if it is prone to mine subsidence.

 Where can I get mine subsidence insurance?

-Other states, such as Illinois and West Virginia, require all homeowners insurance providers in the state to offer mine subsidence insurance coverage in the affected counties.
+Some states, such as Illinois and West Virginia, require all homeowners insurance providers in the state to offer mine subsidence insurance coverage in affected counties.
 In Illinois, there are 34 counties where the insurance coverage must be automatically included in homeowners policies.
-If you are not a resident of one of these counties, then you can inquire about adding it to your homeowners policy through your own carrier.
+If you are not a resident of one of these counties, you can inquire about adding it to your homeowners policy through your own carrier.

 How much does mine subsidence insurance cost?

 Using Pennsylvania as an example, there are policies available through the Pennsylvania Department of Environmental Protection for purchase.
-The coverage cost is listed as 27 cents per $1,000 purchased in coverage.
+The residential coverage cost is listed as 27 cents per $1,000 purchased in coverage.
 A policy with $200,000 of coverage towards damage as a result of mine subsidence is estimated to cost around $54 per year.
 There is typically a limit in the amount of coverage you can purchase, and in Pennsylvania the coverage can not exceed $1,000,000.